Vxrpenter/Updater-Wiki/docs/using-updater/index.md

 ### Creating a Schema

 To begin,
-we first have to create an UpdateSchema that allows the library to deserialize your versions into readable components and classifiers.
+we have to create an UpdateSchema that allows the library to decode your versions into readable components and classifiers.
 The example below shows how such a schema could look.
 It uses the `Schema` function which uses the `SchemaBuilder` to create a `DefaultSchema`.
 Most upstreams will accept a `DefaultSchema` but some will beed specific schema types, so keep an eye out for that.